-The Defense Contract Audit Agency(DCAA) is an agency that works for the Department of Defense that performs all the audits and acts as accounting and financial advisory to the government agencies.
-These audits are conducted to ensure the proper handling of taxpayer funds by the appointed contractors or firms.
-These government contracts can provide a stable source of income for firms on a long term basis, but it comes with a lot of strict rules and regulations to be followed.
+The Defense Contract Audit Agency(DCAA) is an agency that works for the Department of Defense that performs all the audits and acts as an accounting and financial advisory to the government agencies.

 How does DCAA works?

-DCAA requirements are about implementing procedures for timekeeping (and accounting) in the organization to ensure prevention of fraudulent billing to the government.
-Note that this means that the submitted timesheets become legal documents of the company.
+DCAA requirements are about implementing procedures for timekeeping (and accounting) in the organization to prevent fraudulent billing to the government.

 From the DCAA document DCAAP 7641.90, the primary area of emphasis includes: